Supporting someone through grief

 It can be hard to know what to say to someone when they are grieving.
 You don’t want to upset the person but you may struggle to find the right words to express what you want to say.

-There are things you can do to support a person who is grieving – let them know you are there if and when they need you.
+There are things you can do to support someone through grief – let them know you are there if and when they need you.

 Letting the person know you are there